 In 1983, the College opened its doors with 128 Year 8 students and seven teaching staff under the Principal, Father Robert McCormack.
 Year 7 students entered secondary schooling at the College in 2009.

 The College has grown in size and reputation under the stewardship of Principals Father Robert McCormack O.Carm., Mr Tony Curtis, Mr David Heath, Mr Vaughan Sadler and currently, Mrs Caroline Payne.

-In the first thirty four years of its history, Corpus Christi College has established its reputation as a leading Catholic co-educational secondary college in the southern suburbs.
+In the first thirty five years of its history, Corpus Christi College has established its reputation as a leading Catholic co-educational secondary college in the southern suburbs.
 This has been highlighted by the College's stated mission.